VladMinzatu/performance-handbook/toolset/08_observability_checklist/01_business_slis_and_analytics.md

 The health check for this is if incidents translate to business SLIs being impacted, and in turn, incident impact is reasonably easy to estimate.
 Incidents should implicitly trigger a the consideration of action items to improve the business SLI definitions.

-A dashboard tracks the error budget over 7 and 28 days, reviewed weekly at org level.
+A separate dashboard tracks the error budget over 7 and 28 days with burn down charts, reviewed weekly at org level.
+Burn-rate based alerting is enabled on each SLI ideally, with associated playbook.